 There’s a shift in the direct mail landscape that’s making it easier to create and send direct mail effectively.
-Digital marketers are already experienced with running data-driven campaigns, but many of the same best practices can be applied to direct mail.
+Digital marketers are already experienced with running data-driven campaigns.
+So, you can apply many of the same best practices to direct mail.
 The only real limitation is the print partner you choose and what they offer.
 In this post we’ll cover how you can run direct mail campaigns just like email campaigns.
 If you’ve already been sending email campaigns, you’ll feel right at home.

 A/B test the creative